Broker Protection Clauses: An Ultimate Guide

 A broker protection clause, also referred to as a safety clause or extender clause, is a contingency found in listing agent contracts.
 This clause says that in certain situations, the seller will pay the listing agent commission fees even if the home sells after their listing has expired.

 It is customary for sellers to bear the brunt of realtor commission fees.
-Sellers who wish to reap the benefits of utilizing a realtor without having to pay for one might drag their feet and prolong a deal until after the listing expires.
+Sellers who wish to reap the benefits of using a realtor without having to pay for one might drag their feet and prolong a deal until after the listing expires.

 To combat being iced out despite providing good service, real estate agents have added broker protection clauses to their listing contracts.
 In cases when a seller has a bad experience due to the poor performance of their agent, this can mean that they will be obligated to pay commission fees.